fnca-open-standards/ticket/Open-Ticket-Specification.md

 # Open Ticket Specification

-The open ticket format is described here.
+The Open Ticket is a JSON format that can be used to send and receive 811 tickets.
+Traditionally, tickets are sent in formats like text, html, xml, and json to recipients, but those are formats defined by each center.
+The Open Ticket is an open specification that allows any 811 ticket to be represented in a common JSON format.
+This includes any ticket type with any number of custom fields.

-Fields that are common to all tickets are standardized and placed in sections for organization.
+Fields that are common to all tickets (like a Ticket Number, Excavator information, and work site information) are standardized and placed in sections for organization.
 These are the "Core" fields for tickets.

 Fields that are custom to a center are contained in the custom field groups section after all the core ticket sections.
+The custom fields are sent with their names, types, values, and other meta-data to instruct the receiver on what the field represents and where it belongs on the ticket.

-Each section includes a description of what that section contains, followed by a sample in JSON format.
+Each section below includes a description of what that section contains, followed by a sample in JSON format.
 Finally, each field in the section is described along with its data type and maximum length (for strings).

 ## Data Types